hinryd/stella-rsvp-bot/README.md

 # Stella

-Create and manage events in your Telegram groups.
+Schedule events in your Telegram group.
+Start by adding the bot into your group!